DK1MI/Ham-Radio-RSS-Feeds/README.md

 ## Feeds

-The following feeds are included in this OPML file:
+The following feeds are included in this OPML file (list is outdated, there are now many more):

 ### Fediverse Hams
  * 2M0SQL: https://www.2m0sql.com/feed/